England-NZ Test finely poised after Blundell ton

 Responding to England's first-innings 325-9 declared, New Zealand found themselves 83-5 and 182-7, either side of Devon Conway being dismissed for 77.

-But wicketkeeper Blundell battled to his fourth Test century to ensure that England's first-innings lead was only 19 despite Ollie Robinson bowling superbly to claim 4-54 in New Zealand's 306 all out.
+But wicketkeeper Blundell battled to his fourth Test hundred to drag New Zealand to 306 all out, a deficit of only 19, despite Ollie Robinson bowling superbly to claim 4-54.

-Even though England's second innings started under lights, openers Ben Duckett and Zak Crawley added 50 in just 52 balls.
+Even though England's second innings started under floodlights, openers Ben Duckett and Zak Crawley added 50 in just 52 balls.

 Duckett fell for 25 and Crawley 28, the latter signalling the arrival of Stuart Broad as England's 'nighthawk' for the first time.

-Comically, Broad got away with skying Scott Kuggeleijn from his second ball - Kuggeleijn and wicketkeeper Blundell watched as the ball dropped between them - leaving England 79-2, leading by 98.
+Comically, Broad got away with skying Scott Kuggeleijn from his second ball - Kuggeleijn and Blundell watched as the ball dropped between them - leaving England 79-2, leading by 98.

 Day-night conditions add intrigue to fascinating Test